What Matters in Hierarchical Search for Combinatorial Reasoning Problems?: Combinatorial Environments

-Standard hierarchical methods have not been specifically designed for combinatorial problems and, thus, fail to meet the necessary conditions for effective application.
-For instance, \cite{DBLP:journals/corr/abs-2401-02644, DBLP:journals/tnn/YangMJA18} require continuous state or action space, \cite{DBLP:conf/icml/GhavamzadehM03} learns from online interactions, \cite{sorb, DBLP:conf/nips/HuangLS19, DBLP:conf/nips/LeeKJK22} assume a good coverage of the whole state space, and \cite{DBLP:conf/nips/NachumGLL18, DBLP:conf/iclr/LevyKPS19} do not use planning to determine actions.
+Many hierarchical methods have not been designed for combinatorial problems, so they fail to meet the listed conditions and cannot be expected to be efficient in these applications.
+For instance, \citep{DBLP:journals/corr/abs-2401-02644, DBLP:journals/tnn/YangMJA18} require continuous state or action space, \citep{DBLP:conf/icml/GhavamzadehM03} learns only from online interactions, \citep{sorb, DBLP:conf/nips/HuangLS19, DBLP:conf/nips/LeeKJK22} assume a good coverage of the whole state space, and \citep{DBLP:conf/nips/NachumGLL18, DBLP:conf/iclr/LevyKPS19} do not use planning to determine actions.

-\subsection{Subgoal methods}
+\section{Subgoal Methods}

-Subgoal methods perform planning with high-level steps composed of multiple actions.
-This high-level guidance may take various forms.
-We consider subgoal methods characterized by the following components:
+Subgoal methods, or hierarchical methods, are a family of algorithms designed to solve complex decision-making tasks by breaking down the overall objective into smaller, more manageable subgoals \citep{DBLP:journals/ai/SuttonPS99}.
+Instead of searching for a sequence of low-level actions that directly lead from the initial state to the goal, the agent first identifies high-level intermediate targets -- subgoals -- that guide the trajectory toward the final goal.
+The use of subgoals is widely considered as a method that scales better to longer horizons \citep{DBLP:journals/corr/abs-2401-02644, DBLP:conf/nips/LeeKJK22}, mitigates errors in value approximations \citep{ksubs}, and reduces overall complexity by decomposing the problem into smaller subproblems \citep{DBLP:journals/ai/SuttonPS99, ada}.
+The process of searching involves the following components: